salbalkus/reproducing-redlining/README.md

 # How to Run Code

-There are two ways to reproduce the results here.
-They are as follows:
+There are two ways to reproduce the results here, which are listed below.
+One warning: Regenerating the data from scratch using `scripts/driver.R` or `scripts/driver.Rmd` may potentially take up to about 30 minutes to complete.

 ## Recommended: Run `scripts/driver.R`